How Marketing Analytics Helps Businesses Make Data-Driven Decisions and Grow

 Typically, startups and small online projects want to scale profitable campaigns.

-- The marketing budget is constantly changing depending on the business results.
+- The annual marketing budget is constantly reviewed because it depends on the operational results of the business.

 - Decisions are made intuitively due to a lack of data.